terencechain/consensus-specs/specs/_features/epbs/builder.md

 Prior to constructing a payload, the builder **MUST** have a full `InclusionList` object from the proposer matching `state.previous_inclusion_list_proposer`.
 The signed summary for this inclusion list will be needed when revealing the full execution payload (see below).
 1. Set `header.parent_block_hash` to the current head of the execution chain (this can be obtained from the beacon state as `state.last_block_hash`).
+2. Set `header.parent_block_root` to be the head of the consensus chain (this can be obtained from the beacon state as `hash_tree_root(state.latest_block_header)`.
-2. Construct an execution payload.
+3. Construct an execution payload.
 This can be performed with an external execution engine with a call to `engine_getPayloadV4`.
-3. Set `header.block_hash` to be the block hash of the constructed payload, that is `payload.block_hash`
+4. Set `header.block_hash` to be the block hash of the constructed payload, that is `payload.block_hash`
-4. Set `header.builder_index`  to be the validator index of the builder performing these actions.
+5. Set `header.builder_index`  to be the validator index of the builder performing these actions.
-5. Set `header.slot`  to be the slot for which this bid is aimed.
+6. Set `header.slot`  to be the slot for which this bid is aimed.
 This slot **MUST** be either the current slot or the next slot.
-6. Set `header.value` to be the value that the builder will pay the proposer if the bid is accepted.
+7. Set `header.value` to be the value that the builder will pay the proposer if the bid is accepted.
 The builder **MUST** have balance enough to fulfill this bid.
-7. Set `header.kzg_commitments_root` to be the `hash_tree_root`  of the `blobsbundle.commitments`  field returned by `engine_getPayloadV4`.
+8. Set `header.kzg_commitments_root` to be the `hash_tree_root`  of the `blobsbundle.commitments`  field returned by `engine_getPayloadV4`.

 After building the `header`, the builder obtains a `signature` of the header by using